ansuz/ansuzjs/README.md

 * lazy tree traversal (backtracking and on-demand computation)
 * safe concatenation of potentially infinite sequences

+For detailed instructions on how to use all of these functions, see `MANUAL.md`, or look in `./examples/`.
 ## Is this production ready?

 **Such enterprise.
 Wow**.